Click to enlarge

 This shows national debt as a share of government revenue.
 (Government revenue is roughly 40% of GDP) so it is a different measure.
 It shows how debt interest payments as a share of revenue and GDP have fallen in recent years due to very low interest rates.

 National (or public sector) debt is the total cumulative amount owed by the government to the private sector.
 The annual budget deficit is the amount the government have to borrow in a year.

 Notes on Data

 There are different measures of national debt, and different ways of recording.
 Some data sets may give different figures.

-The graph at the top I used data in Bank of England “A millennium of macroeconomic data“.
-I had previously used data from Bank of England “Three Centuries of data” which gave higher national debt to GDP for mid-1800s.
+The graph at the top I used data in the Bank of England “A millennium of macroeconomic data“.
+I had previously used data from the Bank of England “Three Centuries of data” which gave higher national debt to GDP for the mid-1800s.

 Forecast for future

 The OBR has forecast that, on our given trajectory, UK public sector debt could reach 350% of GDP within 50 years.